martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m a second year PhD Candidate in Economics at the University of Bern.
+I’m a third year PhD Candidate in Economics at the University of Bern.
 My research interests are in panel data econometrics.

 ## Work in Progress